Why Does Parmesan Taste Like Blue Cheese? (Solved!)

 Parmesan is a low-sodium cheese, and this could be a contributing factor in why it goes moldy relatively quickly.

-Sodium actually inhibits the growth of mold.
+Sodium inhibits the growth of mold.

 So, the lack of sodium in parmesan could relate to how quickly it goes moldy and starts to taste like blue cheese.